Sampling-Based Accuracy Testing of Posterior Estimators for General Inference: Introduction

 \section{Introduction}

-In scientific analyses, determining the values of unknown parameters $\theta$ in a statistical model given observed data $x$, known as parameter inference, is a ubiquitous task.
-While multiple approaches exist, such as Markov-Chain Monte Carlo (MCMC) and variational inference (VI), there has been a recent shift in many scientific fields towards using machine learning for amortized posterior inference~\citep[e.g. ][]{2018JCoPh.366..415Z,2018arXiv180304765P, 2020arXiv200601490C, NEURIPS2020_322f6246, doi:10.1021/acs.jpca.9b08723}.
-This approach involves training a model, typically a neural network, to approximate the true posterior distribution by minimizing the difference between the estimated and desired posterior distribution.
-The goal is to efficiently estimate the posterior for new data points, eliminating the need for using costly MCMC or VI methods for every additional observation.
+The task of parameter inference, i.e.\ determining the values of unknown parameters $\theta$ in a statistical model consistent with observed data $x$, is a ubiquitous task in scientific analyses.
+While multiple well-established approaches such as Markov-chain Monte Carlo (MCMC), variational inference (VI) and nested sampling~\citep{10.1214/06-BA127} already exist, there has been a recent shift towards applying machine learning for posterior inference amortized over different observations~\citep[e.g. ][]{2018JCoPh.366..415Z,2018arXiv180304765P, 2020arXiv200601490C, NEURIPS2020_322f6246, doi:10.1021/acs.jpca.9b08723}.
+This approach involves training a model (typically a neural network) to approximate the true posterior distribution as a function of the observation.
+The goal is to efficiently infer the posterior for new data, eliminating the need for costly MCMC runs for each new observation.

-Simulation-based inference~\citep[SBI, e.g. ][]{cranmer2020frontier}, also known as likelihood-free inference (LFI) or implicit likelihood inference (ILI), has gained significant popularity in recent years \citep[e.g. ][]{ong2018likelihood, PerreaultLevasseur:2017ltk, 10.7554/eLife.56261, PhysRevLett.127.241103,alsing2019fast,Wagner-Carena:2020yun,Legin:2021zup,2021NatRP...3..305B, Coogan:2020yux, Montel:2022fhv, Coogan:2022cky, Brehmer:2019jyt, Mishra-Sharma:2021oxe, Karchev:2022xyn, Hermans:2020skz, AnauMontel:2022ppb, https://doi.org/10.48550/arxiv.2005.07062, https://doi.org/10.48550/arxiv.2109.14275, Karchev:2022ycy, 2022arXiv220306481R}.
+Simulation-based inference~\citep[SBI, e.g. ][]{cranmer2020frontier}, also known as likelihood-free inference (LFI) or implicit likelihood inference (ILI), has gained significant popularity in recent years \citep[e.g. ][]{ong2018likelihood, PerreaultLevasseur:2017ltk, 10.7554/eLife.56261, PhysRevLett.127.241103,alsing2019fast,Wagner-Carena:2020yun,Legin:2021zup,2021NatRP...3..305B, Coogan:2020yux, Montel:2022fhv, Coogan:2022cky, Brehmer:2019jyt, chen2020neural, Mishra-Sharma:2021oxe, Karchev:2022xyn, Hermans:2020skz, AnauMontel:2022ppb, https://doi.org/10.48550/arxiv.2005.07062, https://doi.org/10.48550/arxiv.2109.14275, Karchev:2022ycy, 2022arXiv220306481R}.
 SBI does not require an explicit expression for the likelihood, and instead merely relies on having a simulator to generate training data.
 The SBI framework allows handling complex, high-dimensional data and models that are difficult or intractable to analyze using traditional likelihood-based methods.